ajanicij/when-rs/README.md

 ## Usage

-when-rs --help with display this:
+when-rs --help will display this:

 ```
 USAGE: